Traewelling/traewelling/README.md

 * See statistics about your trips
 * Export your trips to CSV, JSON or PDF
 * Create own applications with our API
-* Available in German, English, Polish, French and Dutch
+* Available in German, English, Polish, French, Dutch and [more](https://translate.codeberg.org/engage/trawelling/)

 ### Security